vamship/node-app-template/README.md

 [![Build Status](https://travis-ci.org/vamship/node-app-template-amd.svg?branch=master)](https://travis-ci.org/vamship/node-app-template-amd)
+> NOTE: As of March 31, 2014, support for this template is being discontinued, in favor of [node-app-template-cjs](https://github.com/vamship/node-app-template-cjs.git).
+I believe that using CJS and Browserify makes the development process significantly simpler, with the only tradeoff being that a separate build step is required to prepare client side javascript files for the browser.
+From my perspective, the simplicity is a clear winner.

 ## App Template

 This is a sample application template, for web applications that run on the [Node JS](http://nodejs.org) platform.
 This template uses the following technologies: